 The home screen shows the most important information about the current setup of the instrument.
-The MidiGurdy will always return to the home screen after a configurable period of inactivity (see Configuration Menu (page 16)).
+The MidiGurdy will always return to the home screen after a configurable period of inactivity (see Configuration Menu (page 17)).

 The largest part of the display is taken up by the visualisation of the current string state and tuning.
 From left to right you see the state for the drone, melody and trompette strings.
-Each area is divided into three sections: the top row shows the first string of each type, the bottom left the second and bottom right the third string.
-Enabled strings are shown with black text on white background, disabled strings are shown with white text on black background.
-Each section contains the currently chosen note for that particular string.

-As an example, the picture above shows that there are currently four active strings: the first and second drone string, the first melody string and the second trompette string.
-Drone strings are tuned to D, D and G, the melody strings are all tuned to G and trompette strings are tuned to D, G, and G. P lease note that the display does not show the octave of the current tuning.
+Please note that the display does not show the octave of the current tuning.
 To see which octave a string is tuned to, you would have to open the respective String Setup Menu (see below) by pressing the buttons under the string label.